MA Investigative

 The Master’s of Investigative Journalism program at ASU’s Walter Cronkite School of Journalism and Mass Communication is an interdisciplinary program designed for career-switchers and early or mid-career journalists.
 Over three or four semesters, students learn investigative techniques and multimedia skills to produce stories with public impact.

-Success Stories
+Some of Our Success Stories

 Andy Blye